Quantum information transfer using weak measurements and any non-product resource state: Protocol

 On receiving the appropriate message, Bob measures the value of observable $ \hat{B} $ with respect to his state.
 After sufficiently many such measurements, the recorded statistics will give him the expectation value of $ \hat{B} $.
 The total number of classical bits communicated from Alice to Bob is given by the sum of bits communicated during the first and second sets of experimental runs corresponding to the real ($ C_{Rk} $) and imaginary ($ C_{Ik} $) parts of each weak value respectively.
 Thus, we have $ C = \sum_{k = 0}^{d-1} ( C_{Ik} + C_{Rk} ) $:

 where $ N $ is the number of shared copies of the resource in a single set of experimental runs (total number is $ 2Nd $), $d$ is the dimensionality of the unknown quantum state, $ k $ indexes the weak interaction of the $ k^{th} $ projector and the two entities appearing in the parentheses are probabilities of successful post-selection for the $1^{st}$ and $2^{nd}$ set of runs of the protocol respectively.
 These probabilities are determined by the overlap between the total state after weak interaction and the total state after post-selection.
 If a continuous variable state is to be transferred, the sum would be over several position eigenkets (or another continuous variable observable) whose weak values are to be remotely measured by Bob to know the full state.
+After faithfully obtaining a particular expectation value within a certain error threshold (see section on noise), Bob communicates via a reverse classical channel to Alice (total $d$-bits) to proceed to the next weak value.
 We note that if Alice can choose the mutually unbiased bases such that all the weak values of projectors in which information about the quantum state is encoded are purely imaginary, the second set of experiments would not be necessary.
 This can happen provided Alice has sufficient information about the quantum state beforehand.
 Therefore, there is a trade off between complexity of the protocol and the predetermined knowledge of the quantum state whose information is to be transferred.